 Repeated or persistent infections

 Lack of normal white blood cells can cause mouth sores, sore throats, fevers, sweats, coughing, boils, infected cuts or scratches, and frequent and painful passing of urine.
+It can also lead to more serious infections.

 Enlarged spleen and lymph nodes

-The spleen is an organ in the abdomen, while lymph nodes are small structures in the neck, underarms, chest, abdomen and groin.
-The spleen and lymph nodes are part of the body’s lymphatic system, which filters toxins, stores blood cells and helps fight infection.
 When leukaemia causes a build-up of abnormal white blood cells, the lymph nodes and spleen can become swollen.
 An enlarged spleen can cause pain or discomfort in the abdomen or back.

-Less common symptoms of leukaemia include bone or joint pain, swollen and tender gums, skin rashes, headaches, weight loss, vision problems, vomiting and chest pains.
+These include bone or joint pain, swollen and tender gums, skin rashes, headaches, weight loss, vision problems, vomiting and chest pains.

 View the Cancer Council NSW editorial policy.